prem-muthedath/game-of-clicks/README.md

      You can then use the library in `GHCi` to compute the minumum clicks to navigate a viewable sequence of TV channels.
-For example, given an input file (NOTE: all input files should have '.txt' extension) having the game data, you can enter at the `GHCi` prompt the following command:
+For example, given an input file (NOTE: all input files should have `.txt` extension) having the game data, you can enter at the `GHCi` prompt the following command:

      ````